I have noticed

 In the 16th century, the pineapple was hard to get, easy to spoil, and delicious.
 As such, it became a symbol of luxury and wealth.

 Southern colonists began bringing the pineapple into American homes from abroad for a grand show of opulence.
 The outrageous price of the fruit caused many a hostess to rent one for the day to use as part of her table decoration rather than buy one.
 One had to keep up appearances!
-Since the fruit graced many a dinner table, it came to be associated with hospitality as well as wealth.
+Since the fruit graced many a dinner table, it came to be associated with hospitality and wealth.

 And that's that.

 To see a pineapple on one's gatepost, door, yard art, or inside decor is a sign of openness and hospitality.
 On the other hand, if you are a houseguest and find a pineapple at the foot of your bed, it's time to go.
-That amuses me.
+This amuses me.